 So, developing a free mobile app is an apt business strategy.

-If you notice, both the platforms top the list in terms of earning and there’s no one superior to others.
-Companies are hiring mobile app marketing specialists to help them bridge the gap between the two and thus earn more revenue out of two in a single go.
+If you notice, both the platforms top the list in terms of earning and there’s no one superior to the others.
+Companies are hiring mobile app marketing professionals to assist them to bridge the gap between the two and thus earn more revenue out of two in a single go.

-While more niche platforms can definitely brag in more profits, they should only be considered once your app has noticed a significant profit on a widely used platform; especially considering the highly dominant Android and iOS duo.
+While more niche platforms can definitely brag in more profits, they should solely be assessed once your application has noticed a significant profit on a widely used platform; particularly the highly dominant Android and iOS duo.
 Once an app receives a significant profit, porting to another platform later is believed to be a smart move.

 So, this was all about how platform selection can make a big difference in your revenue stream.

-Before moving further with how free apps can help make money, I would like to draw your attention towards another important matter: Correct app presentation- that matters a lot.
+Before moving further with how free apps can help make money, we would like to draw your attention to another important matter: Correct app presentation- that matters a lot.

 Always remember that users must be quickly able to find your app in the App Store or Play store and understand what your app is curated for.